tfuger10/Part-processing/Readme.md

 This approach utilizes a nueral network through pytorch, where all of the data being fed into the model is resampled to have the same size.

 Our models include one base model, an augmented data model, and two fine tuned augmented data models.
 All of the models have a Logsoftmax function in order to generate probabilities for each of the classes of the multiclass classification problem.
-We will show that the fine tuned model seems to give us the best results due to the additional convolutional layers, dropout layers, and specialized AdamW optimizer.
+We will show that the fine tuned model seems to give us the best results due to the additional convolutional layers, dropout layers, and high number of epochs for training.

 The base model produced high results on its own, but this was run without any data augmentation applied to the data.
 This would do poor in situations where data generalization is necessary (for example a shelf at an angle would most likely be classified incorrectly).